-SINGAPORE - The Ministry of Transport (MOT) has issued a statement saying it is "surprised" by a recent report stating that Malaysia preferred to terminate the high-speed rail at the existing Customs, Immigration and Quarantine complex in Johor Bahru, Malaysia.
+SINGAPORE - The Ministry of Transport (MOT) has issued a statement saying it is "surprised" by a recent report stating that Malaysia preferred to terminate the high-speed rail at the existing Customs, Immigration and Quarantine complex in Johor Baru, Malaysia.

 The comments were made by the Land Public Transport Commission's (Spad) chief executive Mohamad Nur Ismal Kamal during an interview with business publication, The Edge Malaysia, which was published on June 15.